UnicornsOnLSD/gnome-kde-dynamic-wallpaper-catalina/README.md

 This fork uses the original images from macOS instead of the modified ones from the original.
+I got the original HEIC from a macOS Catalina installation and ran `convert 'Catalina Day.heic' out.png` to convert them into PNGs (the original HEIC isn't compatible with the KDE dynamic wallpaper plugin).

-Unlike the original, this only works on KDE since I have no idea how the Gnome system works.
+Unlike the project this was forked from, this only works on KDE since I have no idea how the Gnome system works.

 # Installation (Arch/Manjaro)